 Sleep is very important for a number of reasons.
 One reason specifically is its direct correlation with our nervous system.
 When you don’t get the sleep that your body needs, your nervous system is on high alert, which can make the pain worse.
 So by not getting enough sleep, you can actually make your shoulder pain even more irritable.

 You may also be trying to sleep in a position that is irritating the tissue and keeping you from being able to sleep.
-So let’s talk about the common causes of shoulder pain and go over the specific tissues at fault, so you know how to take the stress off those tissues while you sleep to find the best sleeping positions with shoulder pain for you.
+It is important to take the stress off the irritable tissue.
+So let’s go over some causes of shoulder pain and tell you what sleeping position would be best for you and your shoulder pain and what positions to avoid.
 You can watch the above video to see demonstrations of the positions discussed below.

 Let’s start with Rotator Cuff Tendinopathy, as this is one of the most common reasons people have shoulder pain.
 Rotator cuff pain generally comes from the rotator cuff tendon.
-The rotator cuff is a collection of 4 muscles that cuff around the top of the humerus or shoulder, which is where it gets its name.
-Most people that fall in this category, experience pain on the outside of their shoulder.
+The rotator cuff is a collection of 4 muscles that cuff around the top of the humerus or shoulder.
+Most people that fall in this category experience pain on the outside of their shoulder.
 There is an area of the rotator cuff that naturally does not have a great blood supply, known as the avascular zone.
-Most people sleep in positions that further reduce the blood flow to this area, which is not a big deal for your average person, but when the tendon is already irritated, this is not helping.
+Most people sleep in positions that further reduce the blood flow to this area.
+This is not a big deal for your average person, but when the tendon is already irritated, this is not helping.
 A healthy blood supply is extremely important especially when the body is injured and is in the healing process.

-How can we decrease the stress in this region to give you a better night sleep?
+How can we decrease the stress in this region to give you a better night’s sleep?

 The positions to AVOID are: